How Does Meditation Help You Stay Calm?

 Mindfulness is the art of remaining non-judgmentally aware in the here and now.
 It uses techniques such as focusing on the breath to give the mind free rein to discover its inherent spaciousness and freedom.
 Many meditators find this freedom very calming, since they discover that they can actually have thoughts and emotions without having to do anything about them.
 A mind that is content to simply settle on the breath is likened to a pristine mountain lake in which everything that happens on the lakeside or in the sky is reflected, but nothing ruffles the water’s surface for long.
 How calming is that!

 Guided Meditation to Calm the Mind

 Some guided meditations are specifically designed to calm the mind.
 This relaxing effect comes from the fact that you just listen, remain focused, and let the meditation do the rest.
 So simple!
 Calming guided meditations may lead you through body relaxation, give you soothing visualizations to focus on, or support your calm meditation session with pleasant background music or sounds.
 The only thing you have to do is… stay awake long enough to reap the benefits.

-If you’re looking for a source of excellent and inspiring guided meditations, try Mindworks: Guided Meditation App.
-It offers exceptional resources to help you stay focused and calm.
-For example, by following a Mindworks mindfulness session, you’ll learn to pay close attention to your breathing cycles and remain aware of the present.
+Guided breathing meditations help you stay focused and calm.
+You’ll learn to pay close attention to your breathing cycles and remain aware of the present.